Arenado, Carpenter, Molina lead Cards past Royals 5-2

 Royals: All-Star C Salvador Perez (non-COVID-19 illness) was back in the lineup after being scratched Friday night.
 Perez had appeared in each of the club’s first 107 games.

 Cardinals: RHP Jack Flaherty (oblique) allowed three runs over four innings in a rehabilitation start with Double-A Springfield on Friday night.
-St. Louis manager Mike Shildt said it’s safe to consider Flaherty probable to be activated in time for the team’s next series in Pittsburgh.
+Shildt said it’s safe to consider Flaherty probable to be activated in time for the team’s next series in Pittsburgh.

 UP NEXT